 A blue and yellow segmented body with nine pairs of legs, and a head with big eyes and antennae with nobs on.
 W for Caterpillar?
 Or is this supposed to be a Worm?
 What do you think?
 What would a 3-year-old think?

 It used to be that the hardest part of driving a strange car was getting accustomed to the clutch.
-My first car, a BMW Isetta, felt very different to the Ministry of Works Landrover with a V8 Holden engine that I drove later.
+My first car, a BMW Isetta with a single-cylinder engine, felt very different to the Ministry of Works Landrover with a V8 Holden engine that I drove later.
 These days the clutch is not a problem — they all feel pretty much the same.
 Instead, the modern problem is the sound of the engine.
 Small cars have high-revving engines that sound like they’re in third even when they’re in fifth.
 I often have to look at the tachometer (if there is one) or down at the gear lever to see what gear I’m in.
 It doesn’t feel as instinctive as it should be.
 And after over half a century of driving, instinct is an important element of driving.

 I’ve driven cars with automatic transmissions, in fact I even briefly owned one when I inherited a rust-prone Starlet.
 But nearly all of my driving has been with manual transmissions.
 When you change gear yourself, you learn to do it instinctively, depending on the engine sound and on how the car feels: whether there is any acceleration left or not.
 When you drive the same route often, you learn the best gear to be in for each corner and each hill, and if necessary you change down just beforehand.
 For a tight corner, you use the clutch to ease in the engine revs and slow the car as you enter the turn, then accelerate through.